Studying at university is an exciting, enriching and rewarding experience, offering a wealth of opportunities for personal development and growth.

 Staying in University-managed accommodation is a great way for your son or daughter to meet new people, make friends and gain some independence.
 All with the reassurance that our Residence Life team are onsite for help and support.

-A variety of self-catered accommodation is available at our campuses in Ayr, Dumfries, Hamilton and Paisley in the form of shared flats or studios
+A variety of self-catered accommodation is available at our campuses in Ayr, Dumfries, Lanarkshire and Paisley in the form of shared flats or studios

 Students attending the UWS London Campus generally find their own accommodation, either in the form of a private let or privately managed residence.